12 Home Office Remodel Designs To Spark Ideas

 Multipurpose rooms combine work and play

 Since homeowner Toby had working knowledge of design and architecture, he was was very involved in his Manhattan co-op renovation.
-He partnered with a Sweeten contractor to redo his galley kitchen and the apartment’s single bathroom.
-The living/dining area was already open and spacious, so it was simply refreshed.
+The living/dining area was open and spacious.
+Therefore, he set out to lay out a seamless space with multiple functions.
 He split the room into a dining area, office space, and sitting lounge (not pictured).
 A truly multi-purpose room!

 Gordon and Tracy looked to Sweeten to help them find a general contractor who they could trust to turn their townhouse in the Sunnyside Historic Garden District into a more family-friendly space.
 They knew they needed to use all three floors so, with the help of their contractor, they transformed the basement into a dual living and utility/storage space, complete with an office area.
 The floating desk and shelves enlarge the room, leaving space for an entertainment area, laundry room, and second bathroom.